apache/incubator-devlake-website/docs/09-DeveloperDoc/e2e-test-writing-guide-zn.md

 ## Run E2E tests for all plugins like CI

-It's very simple, just run `make e2e-plugins`, because DevLake has already solidified it into a script~
+It's straightforward.
+Just run `make e2e-plugins` because DevLake has already solidified it into a script~